Greece › Mykonos › Hotels › Bluetopia Suites Review

 Bluetopia Suites – Local Transport

 - Walking: The hotel is located in the Little Venice neighborhood in Mykonos Town, just steps away from the old Paraportiani Church and the iconic windmills.
-The heart of the village (Chora) and the island’s best dining, nightlife, and shopping are within 1 to 9 minutes’ walk, while the Old Port and beach are just a 2 and 7-minutes’ walk away respectively, and 2 excellent sunset viewpoints are nearby at Boni’s windmill (600m, 9-minute walk) and 180° Sunset Bar (1.1km, 19-minute walk uphill).
+The heart of the village (Chora) and the island’s best dining, nightlife, and shopping are within 1 to 9 minutes’ walk, while the Old Port and beach are just a 2 and 7-minutes’ walk away respectively, and 2 excellent sunset viewpoints are nearby at Boni’s windmill (600m) and 180° Sunset Bar (1 km uphill).

 - Scooters and ATVs: Scooters are the main mode of transportation for the locals, and ATVs are super popular with tourists, but if you’re unfamiliar with the terrain, these can be very dangerous to drive.
 The roads in Mykonos are zig-zagging, hilly, narrow, littered with potholes, sometimes dirt roads, and without street lights in most areas outside of Mykonos Town.
 And that’s not to mention the aggressive drivers, some of the world’s worst.
 A rental car is a much safer bet than a scooter or ATV, and can just as easily reach the more remote beaches on the island.